jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/2-working-with-data-and-data-types.md

 Sometimes you'll see names written in snake_case, which uses underscores to separate words.

 Still other times you'll see names written with ALL_CAPS_SNAKE_CASE, usually by old-school C programmers to denote constant values.
 As you will soon see, I recommend using constant values exclusively whenever possible, so I don't use any special convention for constants vs. variables.
+You can generally assume any binding you see in one of my programs will be a constant.

 ### The difficulty of naming things